Jeremylvd/Jeremylvd/README.md

 - 👋 Hi, I’m @Jeremylvd
 - 👀 I’m interested in listening to music, gym, wachting movies/series, gaming, codeing, do fun things with friends
-- 🌱 I’m currently learning PHP on Rijnijssel software development
+- 🌱 I’m currently working and I am studying for my HBO bachelor's degree in programming.
-- ✨ I'm working on my own website with PHP, MySql, HTML, CSS, Bootstrap.
-- 📫 How to reach me discord: justjeremy13

 <!---
 Jeremylvd/Jeremylvd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.